 Although we have elected to be treated as a RIC under Subchapter M of the Code, no assurance can be given that we will continue to be able to qualify for and maintain RIC tax treatment.
-To maintain RIC tax treatment under the Code, we must meet the following annual distribution, income source and asset diversification requirements.
+To maintain RIC tax treatment under the Code, we must meet the following annual distribution, income source and asset diversification requirements on an ongoing basis.